- 1 Ghim Moh Durian Tips

-The Ghim Moh area is famous for its hawker centre: Ghim Moh Market and Food Centre.
-It was first opened in 1978 and was relatively quiet for its first two decades of its existence despite the impressive 72 food stalls present that caters to the small housing estate of Ghim Moh and nearby Holland Village.
+The Ghim Moh area is famous for its hawker center, Ghim Moh Market, and Food Centre.
+It was first opened in 1978 and was relatively quiet for the first two decades despite the impressive 72 food stalls catering to the small housing estate of Ghim Moh and nearby Holland Village.

 The centre started to gain popularity when the research and development centre Biopolis opened in 2003.
 This resulted in long queues and insane crowds during peak lunch hours.

-For durian lovers, the name that comes to mind immediately is Ah Seng Durian Ghim Moh Market which is arguably one of the most famous durian sellers in Singapore.
+For durian lovers, the name that comes to mind immediately is Ah Seng Durian Ghim Moh Market, arguably one of Singapore’s most famous durian sellers.
 It takes up three to four stalls in the fruit section of the market and has a very systematic way of dealing with the flow of customers.

 1. Know the differences between the types of durian in Ghim Moh

-More often than not, Thai durians are incorrectly labeled as “Musang King ” which is one of the most expensive varieties or a D13 is mistakenly labelled as “Black Thorn”.
-At times, it’s made on purpose and sometimes it’s not.
+More often than not, Thai durians are incorrectly labeled as “Musang King ” which is one of the most expensive varieties, or a D13 is mistakenly marked as “Black Thorn”.
+Sometimes, it’s made on purpose, and sometimes it’s not.

-Some of the durian sellers, especially those who are younger, lack the experience of differentiating the types of durians.
-Therefore, it is better if you take the responsibility of knowing your durian yourself.
+Some durian sellers, especially younger ones, need more experience differentiating the types of durians.
+Therefore, please take the responsibility of knowing your durian yourself.

 2. Don’t be tricked by the different varieties of durian which are actually the same

-It has become increasingly common to sell different “grades” of durian based on its quality.
-This is commonly practiced for durians that used to be expensive like Musang King, which are now over-produced leading to a decrease in price and quality.
+It has become increasingly common to sell different “grades” of durian based on quality.
+This is commonly practiced for durians that used to be expensive, like Musang King, which are now over-produced, leading to a decrease in price and quality.

 In Singapore, the Musang King can be labelled with all sorts of pompous names such as “Black Gold” or “King of Kings” that gives it the right to be more expensive than a regular “Musang King”.
 The grading system differs each day and depends on the seller, which makes it highly unreliable.